By: Lenny K Photography

 by Andrea M. Darcy

-How can you best handle your suicidal thoughts next time they hit?
-And what habits can start to even break the cycle of suicidal thinking?
+Suffer from suicidal thoughts?
+How can you best handle your suicidal thinking, and what habits can start to even break the cycle of suicidal thinking?

 1. Constantly remind yourself that you are NOT your thoughts.

-Suicidal thoughts increase if we mistake what we think for who we are.
+Suicidal thoughts increase if we mistake them for who we are.
 We enter a cycle of shame that leads to more self-destructive thinking.
 But the faster we label them as ‘just thoughts’, the faster they die down.

 A bad thought is just a bad thought.
-Everyone on the planet has bad thoughts now and then.
+And everyone on the planet has bad thoughts now and then.
 A thought itself is not a crime, it does not define you, and it has no real power unless you choose to act on it.